Skip to main content

 Prognostic factors for AML

 The subtype of AML can be important in helping to determine a person's prognosis (outlook).
-But other factors can also affect why some patients with AML have a better outlook than others.
+But other factors can also affect why some people with AML have a better outlook than others.
 These are called prognostic factors.
 Prognostic factors help doctors determine a person's risk of the leukemia coming back after treatment, and therefore if they should get more or less intensive treatment.
-Some of these include:

-AML cells can have many kinds of chromosome changes, some of which can affect a person’s prognosis.
+AML cells can have many kinds of chromosome changes, some of which can affect a person’s prognosis (outlook).
 Those listed below are some of the most common, but there are many others.
 Not all leukemias have these abnormalities.
-Patients whose AML doesn't have any of these usually have an outlook that is between favorable and unfavorable.
+People whose AML cells don't have any of these usually have an outlook between favorable and unfavorable.

 Favorable abnormalities: